mrakgr/Trading-Journal/journal_2025.md

 10:20am. https://www.youtube.com/@TheAlgorithmicAdvantage/videos

 Found this channel on quant trading.
 I think this kind of approach is what I should be looking into even if indirectly.
 Statistics + counterfactual reasoning is the way to riches in the market.
 I am not going to use stats as it would take too much of my time currently, but I'll get good ideas from watching these videos.

+8/9/2025

+10:55am.
+It's Saturday and I am chilling.

+Let me just write down my SAAB.B and EXA buys from 2 weeks ago.

+BOUGHT 5% SAAB.B @ 507.9
+BOUGHT 5% EXA @ 114.6
+SOLD 10% HO @ 229.3

+This was on 7/28/2025.
+I broke my rules and traded even though 2 weeks had not elapsed.

+At that point I realized that I am getting far too involved with the market and that it's time to detach.

+In my opinion trading off the monthly bars is very viable, which is why decided to just not even look at the market for a while in order to reset.

+After the end of August, I am going to go back to a 2 week rhythm, but I think that I am going to hold losses for 4 weeks unless they are particularly bad.
+For example, large % large volume decline on terrible news.
+I'll also sell winners if they accelerate up rapidly like in a climax move.

+Otherwise I'll just try to hold on to my winners for as long as possible and try to not let market action unsettle me.

+Maybe it's a hard thing to come up with a great system, but it's easy to come up with a system that is easy to trade.

+I do feel like this way of doing things will be particularly effective.

+Compared to when I started, one consequence of adopting this approach is that I am going to ignore general market declines (like in April) unless they affect my stocks.
+Minervini said that most traders would be better off ignoring the market, and that is what I am going to do.

+It's a lot easier to lose 20% of my account in a month than to lose 10% several times and watch it bounce up and down in trepidation.

+Ever since I stopped looking at the market my work performance has gone up significantly and my anxiety has decreased.

+When I lost 10% of my portfolio in 6 trading days at the end of last month, I was in shock.

+It's easy to understand why that is.
+Once you lose 10% in 6 days, it's easy to imagine that you could lose 50% in 30 days.

+Logically, you know that isn't possible - the markets aren't going to just go straight down, but it started to gnaw at me.
+My emotional involvement wasn't being rewarded by the market.
+It was the opposite.

+So yeah, I'll wait until the end of August, ditch my losers on the next Monday and buy something else to replace them.

+Trading once a month is a good way to balance out loss cutting and holding through shakeouts.

+Intuitively, I know that a lot of the stocks that would hit a 10%-30% stop will recover in a few weeks, but I cannot allow them to be violated all them time.
+So balancing out my actions by only trading end of month will have that effect that sometime I will stocks recover and sometimes I will sell them.

+11:15am.
+Market leaders very rarely have down months in an uptrend, so this will be a good system.

+The less effort I put in my trading, and the more I can focus on things that really matter in life, like the pursuit of the Singularity, the better I will do.

+Even if I don't end up achieving market wizard level of returns, I should still do better than the indices.

+And I know that in big bull markets, this method will outperform greatly.

+I am literally homing in on the biggest future gainers and investing my money in them.
+I cannot imagine this method doing negatively over the long run.
+I might end up buying tops here and there, but it's not that easy to buy tops.

+11:20am.
+The ironic thing is that this method is what I've been searching for all along a decade ago and couldn't find it.
+As soon as I loosened up and adjusted my attitude and goals, it came to me right away.
+How pitiful my past was.

+I am nobody great in the end.
+The most I can do is make up for it by making a few good trades.

+Hopefully the euro defense stock trades work out and none of the other stocks in my portfolio like EXA end up being scams.

+If euro stocks end up messing me up, I think I'll move to trading Asia stocks.
+South Korea is inaccessible, but Hong Kong isn't so I'll try focusing on it and seeing where that gets me.